-The following discussion and analysis of our result of operations is based on the consolidated financial statements and related notes included elsewhere in this prospectus, consisting of the Company (the "Successor") for the period including and following the Closing Date (September 29, 2011) and of the Isaac Mizrahi Business (the "Predecessor") for the periods prior to the Closing Date.
-All references to calendar year 2010 and the period January 1, 2011 to September 28, 2011 are considered Predecessor Periods.
-The period September 29, 2011 to December 31, 2011 is considered the Successor Period.
+Our discussion and analysis of our financial condition and result of operations is based on the consolidated financial statements and related notes included elsewhere in this prospectus, consisting of the Company (the "Successor") for the period including and following the Closing Date (September 29, 2011) and of the Isaac Mizrahi Business (the "Predecessor") for the periods prior to the Closing Date.
+All references to calendar year 2010 and the period January 1, 2011 to September 28, 2011are considered Predecessor periods.
+The period September 29, 2011 to December 31, 2011 are considered Successor periods.